golanlevin/DrawingWithMachines/syllabus/60-428_syllabus_fall_2025.md

 * **Software**.
 Recent, well-updated installations of Mac OSX, Windows or Linux are all acceptable operating systems.
 However, although all of the programming toolkits with which we work are free and cross-platform, it is possible that demonstrations or example projects may only be provided for Mac OSX.
 * **Camera**.
 Students must have access to some sort of camera to document their work.
 A smartphone with a camera is acceptable.
 * **Personal Sketchbook**.
 It is extremely wise to plan your projects on paper before writing any code.
 And some ideas can only be worked out on paper itself.
 Above all, this is a drawing course.
 In support of this, you are *strongly advised* to maintain a personal sketchbook for this course.
+* **Thumb Drive**.
+It may be easiest to move files around on thumb drives and I strongly encourage (but don't require) you to get one.
+If you do, I recommend getting a [dual USB-C/USB-A thumb drive](https://www.amazon.com/JOIOT-Portable-Keychain-Smartphone-Computer/dp/B0CSW6375K/)

 ### Communication Tools